 Text is useful for providing visitors with information and encourage sales, but images can have a much bigger impact on the emotions that initiate and complete the purchasing decision.

-Human brains are simply wired to take note of images faster than they translate words into meaning and concepts, so any visitor to the site is going to zero-in on the images before reading and considering the ideas contained in the text.
+Human brains are simply wired to take note of images faster than they translate words into meaning and concepts, so any visitor to the site is going to zero in on the images before reading and considering the ideas contained in the text.
 Humans are naturally attracted to colors and faces.

 Both human faces and colors can evoke certain emotions from visitors, which gain their attention, keep them engaged, encourage them to make a purchase.

 Another important way images can help is that they’re more memorable than text.
 Photos and graphics are easier for most people to recognize and then recall at a later time.
-This is very useful for branding and long term impressions.
+This is very useful for branding and long-term impressions.

 When a visitor sees a memorable image that’s associated with useful information, they’re more likely to maintain that connection between the emotion, the helpful information, and the provider of a solution.
-This creates a positive impression and can help encourage someone to make a purchase or contact the business when the offerings are most relevant to their needs and wants.
+This creates a positive impression and can help encourage someone to make a purchase or contact the business when the offerings are most relevant to their needs and want.

 This is why using text and images as a combined conversion tool can yield high returns and results for building a brand and driving more sales.